Rad (film): Reception

 The film received mixed reviews and under-performed commercially during its release.
 The New York Times stated "Teen-age ears may not split from the music or ache from the dialogue, but anybody over 20, beware: 'You're willing to sacrifice building a solid future for a bicycle race,' says the hero's mother.
 'It's very self-destructive.'
 If only he had listened to mom – but who can blame him for preferring his bicycle?"
 On the website Rotten Tomatoes, Rad was given an approval rating of 42%, based on reviews from 12 critics.
 In 2013, The Guardian writer Nick Evershed found it had the largest discrepancy between critical and audience response (which at that time was 0% based on 5 reviews, versus 91%, based on 7,165 user ratings) in the Rotten Tomatoes database, from a pool of 10,000 movies analyzed.
+Metacritic gives the film a score of 24 out of 100, based on reviews from 6 critics, indicating "Generally Unfavorable" reviews.

 Film historian Leonard Maltin gave the movie a "BOMB" citation—the lowest possible rating in his annual Movie Guide—explaining, "Title is supposed to be short for Radical...as in, 'Radical, man!'
-Yeah, right...and we didn't see this same plotline used to death by 1950's hot-rod films, and also by 1970's roller-disco epics!"
+Yeah, right...and we didn't see this same plotline used to death by 1950s hot-rod films, and also by 1970s roller-disco epics!"